Noah-Samawi/ci-swag/README.md

 4. Type git clone and then paste the link.
 5. Press Enter to create your local clone.

+### Run The Repository Locally

+1. Go to the GitHub repository
+2. Locate the green Code button above the list of files and click it
+3. From the dropdown menu select download Zip.
+4. Download and open the zip file to run in an editor
+5. Create an env.py file and input the environment variables
+6. Ensure [PostgreSQL](https://www.postgresql.org/) is install on your computer and ports are open
+7. Create a virtual environment for installing the python modules in the pip file.
+8. Run python3 makemigrations, migrate and runserver

 ## Credits

+### Content

+Additionaly copy for the website was prompted with use of [ChatGPT](https://chat.openai.com/) For Readme/Testing templates inspiration and guidance from [BookHeaven](https://github.com/Dayana-N/Book-Heaven-PP5/blob/main/README.md)

 ### Media

 All Media images on this website were created using [Leondardo AI](https://leonardo.ai/) [Hero Image](https://www.linkedin.com/posts/melinda-zhang-2020_the-weekend-ended-with-a-blast-our-activity-6975486245997056001-W-_I/)
-Additionaly copy for the website was prompted with use of [ChatGPT](https://chat.openai.com/) For Readme/Testing templates inspiration and guidance from [BookHeaven](https://github.com/Dayana-N/Book-Heaven-PP5/blob/main/README.md)

 ### Code